cdvelop/tinystring/ISSUE_MEMORY_ALLOCS.md

 - **ptrValue cleanup**: Continue setting `ptrValue = nil` in putConv() (most efficient)
 - **API Pattern**: All methods follow `wr{Type}(dest buffDest, value {type})` exactly

+## Clean Code & Minimal Binary Policy
+- **No dead code**: All unused, unreachable, or obsolete code must be removed immediately after refactoring.
+- **No legacy branches**: After migration, fallback or legacy code paths must be deleted, not commented.
+- **Minimal binary**: Every line must be justified for runtime or API; no helpers or debug code left behind.
+- **Review**: Each refactor must include a pass to remove all code that is no longer needed.
+- **Commit rule**: No commit is allowed if dead/unused code remains after a refactor.

 ## Implementation Strategy
 1. **API Refactoring First**:
    - Rename `fmtIntToOut` → `wrInt(dest buffDest, val int64)`